borntofrappe/fullstack-d3/README.md

   .attr('height', dimensions.boundedHeight);
 ```

-With an identifier, it is then possible to link the clip to the group element nesting the line, so that the line is shown only in the prescribed rectangle.
+With an identifier, it is then possible to referemce the clip in the group element nesting the line, so that the line is shown only in the prescribed area.

 ```js
 bounds.append('defs').append('clipPath').attr('id', 'bounds-clip-path');